 Because you don’t want your first fun swinging events to be ruined by regret, establish exactly how far you are willing to go with other people, and how far you’re happy for your partner to go.
 And talk about it.

 Playing with the wrong people

-Just like it is possible to have a monogamous relationship with the wrong person, it is possible for you and your partner to meet the wrong swingers.
+Just like it is possible to have a monogamous relationship with the wrong person, you and your partner can meet the wrong swingers.
 Whether they are not experienced enough in your eyes or just like different things, sometimes it just won’t work.

 More worryingly, you can meet people who don’t respect your relationship or your consent.
 As soon as you notice these red flags, it’s best to move on as quickly as possible.

 It can cause tension between you and your partner if you feel like they are the wrong people and your partner doesn’t agree with you, but as long as you communicate everything it should only be a minor bump in the road.

 Taking things too fast

 So you’ve both realized that your ultimate fantasy is a foursome with good friends.
 Great!
 So you down a few glasses of wine and jump into bed.
 While this works for some, for most people it won’t take long before the anxiety kicks in.